David-Keller/PlantBot/README.md

 ----------

 <h4>Overview</h4>

-1. What does your app do?
+1. What does your application do?
-  - Our application will ...
+    - Our app will

 2. Who worked on it?
- - Amanda Anderson, Andrew Porter, David Keller and
+    - Amanda Anderson, Andrew Porter, David Keller and Nathan Levis

 3. What were you able to complete for this handin?
     - We were able to complete the following features

 4. What are known problems, if any, with your project?
     - Know problems are....

 5. How would you improve it if you had more time?
    - If we had more time we would have made the machine learning a bigger part of our project.

 ####  User Case 1 (to be filled in)